ruby-nord/rubyshops/README.md

 * Respect the CSV format (no space after comma)
 * Category should be in lowercase
 * Companies are sorted by alphabetical name
-* Respect naming for cities already listed: `Saint-Etienne` and not `St Etienne` or `Saint Etienne`
+* Respect naming for cities already listed: `Saint-Étienne` and not `St Étienne` or `Saint Étienne`

-Available categories: `agency, bootcamp, editor, product`
+Available categories: `agency, bootcamp, editor, product`.

 Categories are not set in stone, open an issue if you want to add one.